ebcoop/rulesandpolicies/Rules.md

 1. This rule applies if the co-operative chooses to authenticate a document under the common seal of the co-operative.

-2. The co-operativeâ€™s name and registration number must appear on its common seal and any official seal.
+2. The co-operative’s name and registration number must appear on its common seal and any official seal.
 The common seal must be kept at the registered office in the custody that the board directs.

 3. The co-operative may have one or more official seals for use outside the State or Territory in place of its common seal.
 Each of the additional seals must be a facsimile of the common seal with the addition on its face of the name of the place where it is to be used.